soulim/ember-cli-bootstrap-datepicker/README.md

-# Ember-cli-bootstrap-datepicker
+# Ember CLI datepicker based on bootstrap-datepicker

-This README outlines the details of collaborating on this Ember addon.
+The addon can be used in Ember CLI applications.
+It's based on [bootstrap-datepicker](https://github.com/eternicode/bootstrap-datepicker).

 ## Installation